-GKMatchmaker class is used to present a standard user interface to the player.
-This interface allows them to invite friends to a match or to allow Game Center to fill the remaining players needed for a match.
+The user interface used to invite friends to a match or to allow Game Center to fill the remaining players needed for a match.